jonathan-r-jones/Composable-Batch-Files/README.md

 order to personalize your CBF user experience.
 This is achieved by **_mapping_** nicknames/function names to environment variables.
 There is a CBF file named n.bat (Nicknames Dictionary) whose sole purpose is to do this mapping.
 For example, in n.bat, you could add a function with the nickname/function name of "docs" which maps the Documents folder to the cbf_path environment variable.
 Then because another batch file td.bat (Transform Directory) makes use of this mapping, typing "td docs" would navigate to the documents folder.

+Creating a mapping function can be thought of as creating a bookmark for file system locations, websites and filenames.

 ![](td.png)